perwin/pyimfit/docs/overview.md

 #### Specify the data (and optional mask) image

-The data image must be a 2D numpy array; it should be in double-precision floating point with native byte order.
-Any image you create programmatically within Python will almost certainly be in this format already; if you load an image from a FITS file, then it's a good idea to run it through the convenience function `FixImage`, which will ensure the image is in the right format:
+The data image must be a 2D numpy array (internally, it will be converted to double-precision floating point with native byte order, if it isn't already).

-    fits_data_im = fits.getdata(pathToImage)
-    data_im = pyimfit.FixImage(fits_data_im)

 You then pass in the data image to the previously generated `Imfit` object (`imfitter'):